JRMC Policies

 4. Publication Decisions and Revisions.
 Most decisions are made within 45 days of receipt of the manuscript, with notifications made via email.
 Most manuscripts require revisions before they are accepted.
 Using feedback from the peer reviewers and staff editors, authors receive revision instructions in the decision letter.
 Revised manuscripts should be submitted through the manuscript management system with a point-by-point response to the reviewers' and editor's comments.

-5. To appeal a decision, a letter must be submitted to jrmceditors@umn.edu explaining the reason behind the appeal.
+5. Appeals.
+To appeal a decision, a letter must be submitted to jrmceditors@umn.edu explaining the reason behind the appeal.
 The chair of the editorial management team reviews all appeals in consultation with the management team.
 The team will return a response within two weeks.

-6. Once accepted, all manuscripts are edited for content and overall presentation, not merely for grammar and correct style.
+6. Accepted Manuscripts.
+Once accepted, all manuscripts are edited for content and overall presentation, not merely for grammar and correct style.
 During editing, authors should be prepared for further revisions.
 Requested revisions at this stage may address presentation, completeness, clarity, and/or balance.
 Revisions may also include stylistic changes to conform with scholarly guidelines and journal standards.
 Corresponding authors are required to ensure the accuracy of the final, edited version.
 They must consult with all co-authors or obtain their advance authority to approve the final version on their behalf.

-8. Manuscripts are published to the journal website shortly after the layout approvals are complete.
+8. Publication.
+Manuscripts are published to the journal website shortly after the layout approvals are complete.
 The journal may promote articles on its social media outlets.

-9. Honest errors are a part of science and publishing and require a correction when detected.
+9. Corrections.
+Honest errors are a part of science and publishing and require a correction when detected.
 JRMC follows the ICMJE guidelines on publishing corrections.
 When a correction is warranted, the journal will work with the authors to post a correction notice detailing changes from and citing the original publication.
 The correction will appear on the electronic print page and appear in the next Table of Contents.
 In addition, a new article version will be posted with prominent notes on previous versions indicating that there is a more recent version.

-10. Misconduct, inappropriate methodology, or errors serious enough to invalidate a paper’s results and conclusions may require retraction.
+10. Retractions.
+Misconduct, inappropriate methodology, or errors serious enough to invalidate a paper's results and conclusions may require retraction.
 JRMC follows the Committee on Publication Ethics (COPE) Retraction Guidelines and the ICJME Recommendation on Retractions and Expressions of Concern.

 Warranties and Statements